SainsburyWellcomeCentre/aeon_blog/style_and_doc_guidelines.md

 The purpose of this document is to establish Project Aeon code style and documentation guidelines.

-We generally adhere to [pep8](https://www.python.org/dev/peps/pep-0008/), [pep257](https://www.python.org/dev/peps/pep-0257/), and [numpy's style guide](https://numpydoc.readthedocs.io/en/latest/format.html) for code style and docstring style guidelines, for all programming languages we use.
-We run black and flake8 to format our Python code, the config settings for which can be found in our `pyproject.toml` and `.flake8` files.
+We generally adhere to [pep8](https://www.python.org/dev/peps/pep-0008/), [pep257](https://www.python.org/dev/peps/pep-0257/), and [google's style guide](https://google.github.io/styleguide/pyguide.html) for code and docstring style guidelines.
+We run black, ruff, and pyright to format our Python code, the config settings for which can be found in a repository's `pyproject.toml`.

 ## General Guidelines

 * All files contain a header that briefly describes the contents within a few sentences.
-* Code blocks/sections are enclosed in comments that begin and end with `<s` and `/s>`, respectively.
-Nested subsections are used by adding an `s` for each nesting; e.g., a subsubsection begins and ends with `<sss` and `/sss>`, respectively.
 * In general, more lines for the sake of clarity is preferred over brevity.

 ## Function and Class Docstrings